Michael J. Panzner

 Michael J. Panzner photo

-Michael Panzner is a 30-year veteran of the global financial markets who has worked in New York and London for such leading companies as HSBC, Soros Funds, ABN Amro, Dresdner Bank and J.P.
+Michael J. Panzner is a 30-year veteran of the global stock, bond, and currency markets who has held senior positions in New York and London with leading financial institutions, including HSBC, Soros Funds, ABN Amro, Dresdner Bank, and J.P.
 Morgan Chase.

 Excerpts from When Giants Fall